marlonbarrios/marlonbarrios/README.md

 - 🔗 Two years ago I decided to learn modern coding after more than 20 of digital arts experience...
 - I am fascinated by generative design, data flows, AI and complex systems...
 - This and that...
-- ⚡  I was a professional dancer...
+- ⚡  I was a professional dancer...love danceimporvisation
 - I teach meditation to web3  and creatives...
   <br>